josdem/hugo/content/techtalk/spring/spring_webflux_basics.md

 }
 ```

-[AlternativeJdkIdGenerator](https://docs.spring.io/spring-framework/docs/current/javadoc-api/org/springframework/util/AlternativeJdkIdGenerator.html) is an id generator that uses `SecureRandom` for the initial seed and Random thereafter, this provides a better balance between securely random ids and performance.
 The logic implemented in the operators is only executed when data starts to flow, and that does not happen until you use `subscribe()` method.
 That's it, now we are storing `Person` objects to our MongoDB.
 In order to run this example you need to create a database in MongoDB with `authorization: "enabled"`.
 Also do not forget to add your MongoDB credentials information to your `application.properties` file:

 ```properties
 spring.data.mongodb.database=reactive_webflux